Buttenheim: "Golden Village" of Frankendorf with climbing park

-The townsfolk's community spirit and readiness to sacrifice were always exemplary for the district.
+The townsfolk's municipality spirit and readiness to sacrifice were always exemplary for the district.

 About the landscape, this was stated:

 Orchards green the place in exemplary fashion; the valley is covered with groves of trees.
 The transition to free landscape is fluid.

 Levi-Strauss-Museum

 Levi Strauss, the inventor of blue jeans was born in Buttenheim on 26 February 1829 as Löb Strauß.
 The house where he was born is now a museum.
 Built in 1687, the timber-frame structure was expanded in 1733 to house two families.
 Among the permanent exhibits can be seen the Strauss family's emigration documents and the publication of their emigration in the official journal.

 Museums

-The Kleines Haus der Kunst (“Little House of Art”) shows paintings, graphics, sculpture and photographs by Eastern European artists.
+The Kleines Haus der Kunst ("Little House of Art") shows paintings, graphics, sculpture and photographs by Eastern European artists.

 Regular events

 The tradition-rich Georgiritt takes place on 23 April (Saint George's Day) and leads from Gunzendorf up onto the Senftenberg.
 This is a kind of pilgrimage to Saint George traditionally done on horseback.